arm-developer-tools/vscode-windowsperf/README.md

 ### Record events in a JSON file

-1. Run `wperf record --annotate --disassemble --json >> out.json` from the command line to capture events in a JSON file.
+1. Add the flags `--annotate --disassemble --json --output out.json` to your `wperf record ...` command to capture events in a JSON file.
 2. In the **WindowsPerf** tab, click **Open File**.
 Navigate to the location of your JSON file, select the file, and then click **Open**.
 The WindowsPerf tree view opens.

 ### Use the WindowsPerf tree view